-USCIS announced on November 13, 2020 that there is a new version of the citizenship civic test.
+USCIS announced on November 13, 2020, that there is a new version of the citizenship civics test.
 Those applying before December 1, 2020, will take the current version of the exam (2008 version); if you apply on or after December 1, 2020, you will take the new version of the exam.

 WHO IS ELIGIBLE FOR NATURALIZATION?

 There are three ways to obtain citizenship: family-based, employment-based, and refugee/asylum status.

 - Be at least 18 years old at the time of filing.

 - Live in the United States as a permanent legal resident for five continuous years, or three if he or she got a green card through a U.S. citizen spouse.

 - Show physical presence in the United States for at least 30 months during the last five years, or 18 months if married to an American citizen.

 - Show good moral character.
 This means a clean criminal record for the previous five years, and not submitting false information as part of any immigration form or procedure.
 (A person with an aggravated felony is ineligible for naturalization.)

 - Be able to read, write and speak basic English, and show knowledge of U.S. history and government.